Simulating indefinite causal order with Rindler observers: Equal proper times condition for a pair of Rindler observers

 By introducing new variables, $X:=\alpha_{1}x_0$ and $Y:=\alpha_{2}x_0$, previous equation can be formulated as

-Numerical analysis of (\ref{eqA::17}) shows that solution $Y=X$, which exists for each value of $X$, is unique for $X<1$ (Fig. A2 (a)).
-This solution is trivial, since it corresponds to a single Rindler observer (or two overlapping Rindler observers with $\alpha_{1}=\alpha_{2}$).
-If $X>1$, there are two possible solutions for $Y$, one which is trivial and the other that can be greater or less than $X$ (Fig. A2 (b,c)).
-Note that for every value of $x_{0}$ (position of the source) we have a continuous infinity of pairs of Rindler trajectories that satisfy (\ref{eqA::16}). {B\arabic{figure}}
+Numerical analysis of (\ref{eqA::17}) shows that {the} solution $Y=X$, which exists for each value of $X$, is unique for $X<1$ (Fig. A2 (a)).
+This solution is trivial, since it corresponds to a single Rindler observer (or a pair of overlapping Rindler observers with $\alpha_{1}=\alpha_{2}$).
+If $X>1$, there are two possible solutions for $Y$, the trivial one ($Y=X$) and the other that can be greater than $X$, if $X\in(1,e)$, or less than $X$, if $X>e$ (Fig. A2 (b,c)).
+Note that for every value of $x_{0}$ (position of the source) we have a continuous infinity of pairs of Rindler trajectories that satisfy (\ref{eqA::16}).